lupus78/feedtransmission/README.md

   --search-pattern <pattern>
                         The search pattern to filter the feed.
 Used with re.search() python function.
 Optional.
-  --search-patterns-list
+  --search-patterns-file
-                        Use search patterns stored in paterns.txt.
+                        Use search patterns stored in txt file.
 Used with re.search() python function.
 Optional.
   --download-with-python
                         If specified the torrent file will be downloaded with